Dr Giovanni Stracquadanio (UKRI EPSRC Fellow / FHEA)

 Background

-Giovanni Stracquadanio is an UKRI EPSRC fellow, Senior Lecturer in Synthetic Biology and co-director of the Edinburgh Genome Foundry (EGF).
+Giovanni Stracquadanio is a Professor of Engineering Biology, UKRI EPSRC fellow and co-director of the Edinburgh Genome Foundry (EGF).

 In 2016, before moving to the University of Edinburgh, Dr Stracquadanio established the first computational biology lab at the School of Computer Science and Electronic Engineering of the University of Essex, and in 2017 received the Wellcome Trust Seed Award in Science.

-Dr Stracquadanio has authored more than 40 research articles published in international peer-reviewed journals, including Science, Nature Rev. Cancer, Cancer Research and PNAS.
+Prof Stracquadanio has authored more than 40 research articles published in international peer-reviewed journals, including Science, Cell, Nature Rev. Cancer, Cancer Research and PNAS.
 He also serves as Associate Editor for BMC Genomics and as reviewer for EPSRC, BBSRC, MRC and FLF.
-Since 2021, he is also a member of the EPSRC Peer Review Associate College.
+Since 2021, he is also a member of the EPSRC Peer Review College.

 Qualifications